cheese1/medusawiki/FAQ's-and-Fixes.md

 ##Where are the LOG files located?
 You can find the log files path in _Config->Help & Info_, look for *SR Log Dir*.

-*Note: Synology users can use WinSCP to gain access/browse to the root where the Sickrage log is located: `/volume1/@appstore/sickrage/var/Logs/sickrage.log`*
+*Note: Synology users can use WinSCP to gain access/browse to the root where the Medusa log is located: `/volume1/@appstore/sickrage/var/Logs/sickrage.log`*

 ## How do i enable debug logs to get more detailed information in my logs?
 Go to settings (gearwheels) ---> General ---> Advanced Settings.
 Enable the setting `Enable debug`.
 Or set in manually in your config.ini.
 The line is called `debug = 0` replace the 0 with 1 and save.
 (Make sure Medusa is not running!)